 Very many Greek city-states were located by the sea.
 Also, many of them, confined as they were by steep hills and mountains, or by the sea itself (if they were on islands), suffered from a shortage of agricultural land.
 From an early stage in their history, therefore, many Greeks looked to the sea for their livelihood.
 For a period of about 150 years after 750 BC, many city-states sent out groups of their citizens to found colonies on distant shores of the Mediterranean Sea and the Black Sea.
 These established strong trading ties with their mother city.
 Greek traders soon dominated maritime trade of the Mediterranean, edging out the Phoenicians who had preceded them.
 The adoption of metal coinage must have facilitated this process.

-Some Greek cities became large and wealthy trading centres.
+Some Greek cities became large and wealthy trading centers.
 Athens, the largest Greek city-state of all, was only able to feed her large population through trade.
 The poor soil of Attica (the area of Greece where Athens was located) was ideal for growing olives on, and so from an early date the Athenians concentrated on growing olives for export.
 They imported almost all their grain from other states.
-The Athenians built up a large merchant fleet, and their city became the leading commercial centre of Greece.
+The Athenians built up a large merchant fleet, and their city became the leading commercial center of Greece.
 At the height of its glory, almost a third of its population may have been made up of “alien” businessmen and their households, mostly Greeks from other cities.
 The wealth that this commerce brought Athens enabled it to become the leading city of Greece, both in politics and culture.

 Athens also became the major banker to the Greek world.
 In the fifth century BC the Athenian coinage became the international currency of the Mediterranean.
 Bankers operated from long tables set up in the agora, making loans at very high rates of interest.